grig.tree package¶

 - query_radius(coordinates, radius=1.0, block=None, **kwargs)[source]¶

-Quickly retrieves all members of the tree population within the radius of some defined coordinate(s).
+- Return all tree members within a certain distance of given points. - Quickly retrieves all members of the tree population within the radius of some defined coordinate(s).
 The default distance definition is “minkowski” with p=2, which is equivalent to the “euclidean” definition.
 For a list of available distance metric please see sklearn.neighbors.BallTree.valid_metrics.
-The distance metric may be defined during PolynomialTree initialization.
+The distance metric may be defined during PolynomialTree initialization. - Parameters:

 - coordinatesnumpy.ndarray